ceramicnetwork/rust-ceramic/CONTRIBUTING.md

 However running `make` before publishing a PR will provide a good signal if you PR will pass CI.

+### Generating Servers

+There are two OpenAPI based servers that are generated.
+The `ceramic-api-server` and `ceramic-kubo-rpc-server` crates are generated using OpenAPI.
+Install `@openapitools/openapi-generator-cli` and make to generate the crates.
+You will need to install augtools to run the checks:

+      # Install augtools e.g. brew install augeas or apt-get install augeas-tools
+      npm install @openapitools/openapi-generator-cli@2.6.0 -g
+      make gen-api-server
+      make gen-kubo-rpc-server

 ## Packaging
 To package rust-ceramic, you will need the following dependencies